-Anxiety in Children Ages 6\u20138: Navigating School-Age Worries
+Anxiety in Children Ages 6\u20138: Understanding School-Age Worries

 School changed everything.
 Suddenly your child is expected to perform, to compare, to sit still, to be evaluated\u2014all day, away from you.
 For some children, this expansion of their world is exciting.
 For others, it is quietly overwhelming.
 And the worry does not always announce itself.
 It hides in Monday-morning stomachaches, in erased homework, in a child who used to be outgoing and now hangs back.